celloza/ucm-psmodule/readme.md

 $pagingGroups = Get-UcmPagingGroup -Uri $uri -Cookie $cookie -PageNumber 1 -SortOrder "asc"
 ```

+## Paging (through results)

+All `get` and `list` actions offered by the API implement paging.
+Each cmdlet relating to a get or list operation allows you to specify the number of records (by specifying the `-Top` parameter) and the number of the page (by specifying the `-Page` parameter).

+In the `Get-CallDetailRecords` cmdlet this approach is implemented manually, since the `cdrapi` action expects a `num_records` argument and an `offset` argument.
+This is translated to a Page concept by multiplying the value of `Top` with `Page`.

+## Results from cmdlets

+All cmdlets return JSON objects.

 # Supported methods
 The list of supported UCM API _actions_ (so far) consists of: